KatherineMichel/digital-commonplace/keeping-tabs-on-software-design-patterns-and-refactoring.md

 Clock-Bound Wait
 Wait to cover the uncertainty in time across cluster nodes before reading and writing values so that values can be correctly ordered across cluster nodes.

-Consistent Core
-Maintain a smaller cluster providing stronger consistency to allow the large data cluster to coordinate server activities without implementing quorum-based algorithms.

-Emergent Leader
-Order cluster nodes based on their age within the cluster to allow nodes to select a leader without running an explicit election.

-Fixed Partitions
-Keep the number of partitions fixed to keep the mapping of data to partition unchanged when the size of a cluster changes.

-Follower Reads
-Serve read requests from followers to achieve better throughput and lower latency

 Generation Clock
 A monotonically increasing number indicating the generation of the server.